 - Supporting innovative educational programs that encourage and stimulate the professional development of environmental scientists.

-Past award winners of the SETAC/Menzie Environmental Education Award
+Past winners of the SETAC/Menzie Environmental Education Award

 - Nature Vision, 2016

 - Jianying Hu, 2011

 - Kiawah Island Golf Resort Nature Program, 2010